 Yes.
 You will be required to make an accelerated payment for each location.
 We will issue separate notices for each of your accounts.

 The accelerated payment requirement applies only to the month of June.

-The law currently requires dealers who meet the accelerated payment requirement to make accelerated payments in June, 2014.
-This requirement may be phased out in subsequent years.
+The law currently requires dealers who meet the accelerated payment requirement to make accelerated payments in June, 2015 and June, 2016.

 Where do I send my payment?

 Post Office Box 26627